 Statistics is a mathematical science extensively used in a wide variety of fields.
 Indeed, every discipline which gathers and interprets data uses statistical concepts and procedures to understand the information implicit in their data.
 Statisticians become involved in efforts to solve real world problems by designing surveys and experimental plans, constructing and interpreting descriptive statistics, developing and applying statistical inference procedures, and developing and investigating stochastic models or computer simulations.
 To investigate new statistical procedures requires a knowledge of mathematics and computing as well as statistical theory.
 To apply concepts and procedures effectively also calls for an understanding of the field of application and oral/written presentation skills.

-The curriculum is designed for students who plan to enter business, industry, or government as statisticians or data scientists; to become professional actuaries; or to continue on to graduate school in statistics/biostatistics or another field where quantitative ability is valuable (operations research, medicine, public health, demography, psychology, etc.).
+The curriculum is designed for students who plan to enter business, industry, or government as statisticians or data scientists; to become professional actuaries; or to continue to graduate school in statistics/biostatistics, data science or another field where quantitative ability is valuable (operations research, medicine, public health, demography, psychology, etc.).
 Students are encouraged to undertake special projects to gain experience in data analysis, design, and statistical computing.
 Also, experience may be gained with local industry and other organizations for those interested in quality control, industrial statistics, survey and market research or forecasting, for example.

 Students pursuing the Bachelor of Science in Mathematical Sciences in CEMS may select statistics as their major.
 In addition, students pursuing a Bachelor of Arts from the College of Arts and Sciences may concentrate in statistics as a part of their mathematics major.